-Ithuania's economic freedom score is 72.9, making its economy the 15th freest in the 2024 Index of Economic Freedom.
-Its rating has increased by 0.7 point from last year, and Lithuania is ranked 10th out of 44 countries in the Europe region.
+ithuania's economic freedom score is 74.6, making its economy the 16th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.7 points from last year, and Lithuania is ranked 10th out of 44 countries in the Europe region.
 The country's economic freedom score is higher than the world and regional averages.
-Lithuania's economy is considered "mostly free" according to the 2024 Index.
+Lithuania's economy is considered "mostly free" according to the 2025 Index.

-Lithuania's transition to a free-market economy is facilitated by the rule of law, structural reforms, and an increasingly vibrant private sector.
-Competitive taxation, a relatively efficient regulatory system, and policies that open Lithuania to global commerce and trade encourage more dynamic and broadly based economic expansion.
+Lithuania's transition to a free-market economy has been facilitated by the rule of law, structural reforms, and an increasingly vibrant private sector.
+Competitive taxation, a relatively efficient regulatory system, and policies that open Lithuania to global commerce and trade have encouraged more dynamic and broadly based economic expansion.
 The entrepreneurial framework is fairly streamlined and efficient.
 Business formation and operation take place without bureaucratic interference.
 Despite some reform, the labor market remains relatively rigid.
-The most recent available inflation rate is slightly above 18 percent.